 On March 10th, the Swedish health organization has put the level of risk for contamination to ‘very high’.
 As of November 17, there were more than 177.000 corona-infected individuals across all Swedish regions.
 These numbers are far from correct, since they are not testing everyone with symptoms.
 Those who have symptoms should avoid contact with others until they are symptom-free for at least 2 days.
 On November 17, the total number of fatalities in Sweden raised to 6164.

-- All public events with more than 8 people have been canceled.
-This measurement is in place till December 23.
+- All public events have been canceled.

 - Hospitals and care institutions ask to refrain from non-essential visits.